kmkr/splendid-nudibranch/content.md

 Loc		Apo Reef, The Philippines
 Latin	Sphyraena qenie
 Tags	2014 barracuda
 Desc	A streamlined predator, very powerful with fearsome teeth.
-Its torpedo like body - almost pure muscle - makes it extremely fast.
+Its torpedo like body of almost pure muscle makes it extremely fast.
 A fascinating fish commonly seen schooling.

 DSC02484.jpg